Difference Between Hedge Fund vs Mutual Fund

 Below is the top 9 difference between Hedge Fund and Mutual Fund:

-Below is the list of points describing the difference between Hedge Fund and Mutual Fund:
+Below is the list of points describing the difference between a Hedge Fund and a Mutual Fund:

-- While hedge fund is an investment partnership consolidating funds from few established investors who could be high net worth individuals (HNIs), pension funds, endowment funds etc., mutual funds are investment vehicles pooling money from several retail investors who seek diversification of their investment and professional management of their funds for generating higher returns at lower risk
+- While a hedge fund is an investment partnership consolidating funds from a few established investors who could be high net worth individuals (HNIs), pension funds, endowment funds, etc., mutual funds are investment vehicles pooling money from several retail investors who seek diversification of their investment and professional management of their funds for generating higher returns at lower risk.

-- Hedge funds are characterized by the small number of large investments which could be minimum Rs 1 crore for each investor while mutual funds constitute a large number of small investments which could be as low as Rs 500 for an investor
+- Hedge funds are characterized by a small number of large investments, which could be a minimum of Rs 1 crore for each investor, while mutual funds constitute a large number of small investments, which could be as low as Rs 500 for an investor.

-- Hedge funds are virtually unregulated and hence can pursue a wide range of high-risk strategies without any requirement for public disclosure of information.
-Mutual funds are heavily regulated with investor safety being the most important requirement, hence these funds need to pursue strategies within the set objectives and ensure regular public disclosure of performance
+- Hedge funds are virtually unregulated and, hence, can pursue a wide range of high-risk strategies without requiring public disclosure of information.
+Regulators heavily oversee mutual funds, with the most important requirement being the safety of the investors.
+Hence, these funds must pursue strategies within the set objectives and ensure regular public performance disclosure.

-- Hedge fund management fees are based on the performance of assets and usually work on 2/20 basis comprising 2% charge as annual management fees and 20% of net profits.
+- Hedge fund management fees are based on the performance of assets and usually work on a 2/20 basis, comprising a 2% charge as annual management fees and 20% of net profits.
 Hedge fund managers do not share the losses.
-For mutual funds, management fees are based on a percentage of assets managed
+For mutual funds, management fees are based on a percentage of assets managed.

-- Hedge fund investments usually have a lock-in period of 3 years subsequent to which redemption is made in blocks.
-Most Mutual fund investments (open-ended funds) can be easily redeemed with a much lower lock-in period, hence they are comparatively more liquid instruments
+- Hedge fund investments usually have a lock-in period of 3 years, after which redemption is made in blocks.
+Investments in most mutual funds (open-ended funds) can be easily redeemed with a much shorter lock-in period.
+Hence, they are comparatively more liquid instruments.

-- Hedge funds can selectively make their private placement memorandum available to potential investors while mutual funds must make their prospectus available on request.
+- Mutual funds must publicly price their shares daily (Net Asset Value) and provide quarterly disclosure of their asset allocation, whereas hedge funds have no such obligations.
+Hedge funds can selectively make their private placement memorandum available to potential investors, while mutual funds must make their prospectus available on request.

-- The minimum investment levels are generally very high; hence it is not meant for small retail investors.
-The fund manager uses the pooled resources to invest in a diversified basket of tradable securities in a capital market like stocks, bonds, money market instruments, etc. for a common goal.
+- The minimum investment levels are generally very high; hence, it is meant for something other than small retail investors.
+The fund manager uses the pooled resources to invest in a diversified basket of tradable securities in a capital market, like stocks, bonds, money market instruments, etc., for a common goal.

-- Mutual funds are strictly regulated and cannot deviate from their goal or their ambit of allowable strategies/securities.
-Hedge funds are not strictly regulated and hence can be managed very aggressively for generating high returns.
+- Mutual funds are strictly regulated and cannot deviate from their purpose or their ambit of allowable strategies/securities.
+Hedge funds are not strictly regulated and can be managed aggressively to generate high returns.

-- A risk factor is also very high for these funds since a range of strategies like short selling of securities, trading in complex derivative instruments, investment in deep discount securities, using leverage (borrowing) to increase returns, etc. are undertaken to enhance returns.
+- A risk factor is also very high for these funds since strategies like short-selling securities, trading in complex derivative instruments, investment in deep discount securities, using leverage (borrowing) to increase returns, etc., are undertaken to enhance returns.

-Head To Head Comparison Between Hedge Fund vs Mutual Fund
+Head To Head Comparison Between Hedge Funds vs Mutual Fund

-Below is the Topmost comparison between Hedge Fund vs Mutual Fund:
+Below is the Topmost comparison between Hedge Funds vs Mutual Funds:

 The Basis Of Comparison | Hedge Fund | Mutual Fund |